FC Bayern would benefit: does Nagelsmann go to Tuchel’s former club Chelsea?-breakinglatest.news-Breaking Latest News

 Chelsea squad planner Vivell and Nagelsmann are old friends

-Accordingly, Chelsea’s technical director should support the former Bayern coach – Christopher Vivell knows Nagelsmann from their times together at TSG 1899 Hoffenheim and RB Leipzig.
+That should also be due to Chelsea’s technical director.
+Christopher Vivell knows Nagelsmann from times together at TSG 1899 Hoffenheim and RB Leipzig.
 The 36-year-old has been at Chelsea since December last year and is largely responsible for squad planning.

-According to the “Daily Mail”, Nagelsmann should be the top candidate for the post at the London club, which has reached the quarter-finals of the Champions League and has to play against Real Madrid there.
+Should Nagelsmann actually take on the job, he would face a difficult task.
+Chelsea have slipped to eleventh place in the table.
+In the Champions League, the Londoners have nevertheless reached the quarter-finals and will meet Real Madrid there.
 Spicy: In the semi-finals, Chelsea would meet Bayern Munich if both clubs progressed.
-It is said that there was already initial contact via consultants.

 FC Bayern would collect transfer fee